Lawyer Liability in Third Party Situations: The Meaning of the Kaye Scholer Case, 26 U. Akron L. Rev. 395 (1992-1993)

 Date of Authorship for this Version

 Hazard, Geoffrey C. Jr., "Lawyer Liability in Third Party Situations: The Meaning of the Kaye Scholer Case" (1992).
 Faculty Scholarship Series.
-Paper 2374.
+2374.